Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/consentguard/using-jitsu.md

 ConsentGuard can send all user preferences to Jitsu for storage.
 This integration allows you to easily connect to any database, including the free ClickHouse DB provided by Jitsu Cloud.

-### Hero Pixel Integration
+### HeroPixelIntegration

-Hero Pixel offers a complimentary Jitsu URL and write key that maps user preferences directly to your account.
-This data can be accessed through our extensive integrations, and we use opt-out data to control the Hero Pixel.
+HeroPixeloffers a complimentary Jitsu URL and write key that maps user preferences directly to your account.
+This data can be accessed through our extensive integrations, and we use opt-out data to control the HHeroPixel

 ### Configuration